 If writing your own narrative or identifying the unique quality of your products or services does not feel so straightforward, look for inspiration.

-I suggest looking at the brands you love to spark your inspiration, but be mindful of not copying exactly what others are doing.
+I suggest looking at the brands you love to spark your inspiration, but be mindful of not copying exactly what others are doing or creating.
 Copying and imitating others only dilutes your own unique brand story and value.
 It's much more valuable to create and share using your own unique, authentic voice.

 Extra Credit.
 Below are some supplemental reading on Brand Purpose and Intention.

 Before you move on to this week's lessons, please review the previous week's lessons by completing the worksheet below:

 Using your notes from the Brand Discovery worksheet, define: